 Q: Why was the Battle River 5 PPA not terminated at the same time as the Sundance PPAs?

 Although the Balancing Pool had accepted the return of Battle River 5 PPA from the PPA Buyer, the Balancing Pool took the position that it could not make a determination on the return of the Keephills PPA until after a decision had been rendered in the Government of Alberta’s lawsuit.
 In the summer of 2017, the PPA Buyer filed an injunction in the Court of Queen’s Bench in which it asked the court to direct the Balancing Pool to complete and issue its determination on return of the Keephills PPA, which the Balancing Pool was subsequently ordered to do.
-Based on the court’s ruling, the Balancing Pool has since accepted the return of the Keephills PPA and is now of the view that the Government of Alberta’s lawsuit is no longer an impediment to any actions related to the termination of the PPAs, including termination of the Battle River 5 PPA.
+Based on the court’s ruling, the Balancing Pool accepted the return of the Keephills PPA on December 6, 2017 and determined the Government of Alberta’s lawsuit was not an impediment to any actions related to the termination of the PPAs, including termination of the Battle River 5 PPA.

 Q: What will be the impact on electricity prices?